![]() |

 H) Orientation to each hospital/pre-hospital health care system affiliated with the SEMSV Program; and

-c) Each pilot assigned to a fixed-wing aircraft shall be approved by the Medical Director and shall meet the following requirements:
+c) Each pilot assigned to a fixed-wing aircraft shall be approved by the EMS MD for participation in an EMS System and shall meet the following requirements:

 1) Compliance with subparts E and F of Air Taxi Operations and Commercial Operators (14 CFR 135);

-2) The pilot shall have a commercial pilot certificate with a minimum of 2000 flight hours as pilot-in-command and an airplane multi-engine land instrument rating, with a minimum of 250 hours of instrument flying time, to include no more than 125 hours of simulated time and 100 night flight hours and 25 hours in the specific make and model of aircraft before flying as the pilot-in-command on patient missions, or completion of a commercially established training program for the specific make and model air craft and the successful completion of the check ride;
+2) The pilot shall have a minimum of 2000 flight hours; a minimum of 1000 flight hours as PIC in a fixed wing aircraft; 100 night flight hours and 25 hours in the specific make and model of aircraft before flying as the PIC on patient missions; or completion of a commercially established education program for the specific make and model air craft and the successful completion of the check ride;

-3) Provide documentation of completion of training that includes but is not limited to the following:
+3) Provide documentation of completion of education that includes, but is not limited to, the following:

 B) Local routine operating procedures, including day and night operations;